-Both shocking and poignant, this candid portrait of an Australian educationist combines elements of autobiography, humour and drama.
+Both startling and poignant, this candid portrait of an Australian educationist combines elements of autobiography, humour and drama.

-Thematically layered, it ranges widely over politics,culture, ideology,history and love.
+Thematically layered, his saga ranges widely over politics, culture, ideology and history .

-It represents an earnest moral inquiry distinguished by offbeat humor and magical social realism.
+It represents an earnest moral inquiry distinguished by offbeat humour and magical social realism.

 With an unfailing eye for place, décor, costume, and gesture, your man glides his keyboard through tangles of memories.